pzivich/Delicatessen/docs/Custom Equations.rst

     mest.estimate()

-for which the coefficients match the coefficients from a ordinary least squares model (variance estimates may differ, since most OLS software use the inverse of the information matrix to estimate the variance).
-Here, we can further vectorize the estimating equation.
-In the vector-form, this code will run much faster.
+for which the coefficients match the coefficients from a ordinary least squares model (variance estimates may differ, since most OLS software use the inverse of the information matrix to estimate the variance, which is equivalent to the inverse of the bread matrix).

+Here, we can vectorize the operations.
+The advantage of the vectorized-form is that it will run much faster.
 With some careful experimentation, the following is a vectorized version.
 Remember that ``delicatessen`` is expecting a 3-by-n array to be given by the ``psi`` function in this example.
 Failure to provide this is a common mistake when building custom estimating equations.

 .. code::

     def psi(theta):
-        X = np.asarray(d[['C', 'X', 'W']])
+        X = np.asarray(d[['C', 'X', 'W']])    # Design matrix
-        y = np.asarray(d['Y'])[:, None]
+        y = np.asarray(d['Y'])[:, None]       # Dependent variable
-        beta = np.asarray(theta)[:, None]
+        beta = np.asarray(theta)[:, None]     # Parameters
-        return ((y - np.dot(X, beta)) * X).T
+        return ((y - np.dot(X, beta)) * X).T  # Computes all estimating functions

 As before, we can run this chunk of code.
-Vectorizing (even parts of an estimating equation) can help to improve run-times if you find the M-estimator taking too long.
+Vectorizing (even parts of an estimating equation) can help to improve run-times if you find a M-estimator taking too long to solve.

 Building with basics
 -------------------------------------

-Instead of building everything from scratch, you can also piece together the built-in estimating equations with your own code.
-To demonstrate this, we will go through how we developed the code for inverse probability weighting.
+Instead of building everything from scratch, you can also piece together built-in estimating equations with your custom estimating equations code.
+To demonstrate this, we will go through inverse probability weighting.

 The inverse probability weighting estimator consists of four estimating equations: the difference between the weighted means, the weighted mean under :math:`A=1`, the weighted mean under :math:`A=0`, and the propensity score model.
-We can write this as
+We can express this mathematically as

 .. math::